 When to see it

-The sharks are migratory, and individuals close to the equator have been known to migrate further north and south in the summertime.
+Hammerhead sharks are migratory, and individuals close to the equator have been known to migrate further north and south in the summertime.
 The great hammerhead, unlike its scalloped cousin, are solitary and have been observed traveling distances up to 765 miles (1,200 km).

 So in the summer months, the chances of seeing them in the northern and southern areas of their habitat increase (including the United States and the Gulf of Mexico, Australia, Japan, and the Red Sea), whereas destinations around the Equator hold the biggest chance of sightings in the winter months.

 Generally a very shy animal, Great Hammerheads tend to swim off at the presence of humans.
 However, they have been known to become very inquisitive, though, and reports of them coming very close to divers are quite frequent.
 However, while the shark is potentially dangerous to humans, actual attacks are rare.